 - Come prepared.
 While at the base of the hill the weather can be warm the higher up you go the more windy it gets.
+Cover your face.
 The sun also can be quite bright, glasses will be helpful.

 - Look around for good skis.
 There are lots of people with skis for rent, unfortunately many have seen brighter days.
 They’re not well taken care of (I doubt ours had been waxed or sharpened in a decade).
 Make sure they fit well.

-- If you don’t know how to ski well DO NOT go to thee higher lift.
+- If you DO NOT know how to ski well DO NOT go to the higher lift.
 There is a lower lift and a tow rope.
 This is much better.
-The large hill is NOT for beginners, no matter what a guide may want to tell you.
+The large hill is NOT for beginners, no matter what a guide may tell you.

 - The hills are not groomed, or if they are it’s not well.
 The conditions varied from icy hard pack to slush and soft pack.
 Varying conditions on mediocre skis can make for an interesting situation.
 This may have just been due to the time of year and temperature but something to be aware of.

-- There aren’t many restaurants or places to stay in Oukaimden but it’s an easy day trip from Marrakech.
+- There are not many restaurants or places to stay in Oukaimden but it’s an easy day trip from Marrakech.

 - The lifts stop running around 4pm.